saira2021skipq/SkipQ/README.md

 ### Lambda Monitering
 ![Moniter_Result](images/Moniter.png?raw=true "Title")

-##To run
+## To run
-* login to IAM AWS account
+1 login to IAM AWS account
-* Create an environment in Cloud9
+2 Create an environment in Cloud9
-* Check python version
+3 Check python version

 `python --version`

 if it is not python 3

 `vim ~/.bashrc`

 add this line of in the end of bash file

 `alias python="/usr/bin/python3"`

-create a virtual environment
+3 create a virtual environment